 The Finding Ada Conference is a fully online global conference for women in STEM and advocates for gender equality.
-It will be held on over 9/10/11 November, depending on your timezone, beginning at 9am in Wellington, New Zealand, and ending 29 hours later at 6pm on the West Coast of America.
+It will be held on over 9/10/11 November, depending on your timezone, beginning at 9am on 10 November in Wellington, New Zealand, and ending 29 hours later at 5pm on the West Coast of America.
 Sign up for your free tickets now!

 We have three themes for the day:

 - Career development: Career advice; professional skills; and personal growth.

 - Policy and advocacy: Talent acquisition, retention and promotion; returners; business policy, processes and standards; advocacy strategies.

 - Widening participation: Increasing girls’ interest in STEM; navigating academia; increasing diversity and supporting diverse communities.